There are now 3 possible online modes for units:

 - 12 points

-- Students are able to (1) develop a relevant bibliography of information sources and research a chosen landscape architectural topic to a substantial depth; (2) clearly state and sustain a thesis with a clearly substantiated argument and critical engagement with material; and (3) write in accordance with academic protocols.
+- Students are able to (1) complete relevant research of the chosen landscape architectural topic to a substantial depth dissertation; (2) clearly state and sustain a thesis with a substantiated argument and critical engagement with dissertation topic; and (3) write in accordance with academic protocols.

 - Unit Coordinator(s)